 During the past year, rapid cost escalations in materials, energy, transportation and labor have impacted the Company's profitability across all segments.
 Mohawk has, to some extent, offset the impact of inflationary pressures through multiple pricing actions across product categories and geographies; improved mix from sales of higher-value, differentiated products; and productivity gains in manufacturing and logistics.
-In the near future, the Company might not foresee significant changes in these external pressures, which could have an adverse impact on the Company's results.
+In the near future, the Company may not be able to predict significant changes in these external pressures, which could have an adverse impact on the Company's results.
 Similarly, inflationary pressures around the globe may impact consumer and commercial investments in flooring and other large, deferrable purchases.

-In 2022, the Company plans to invest an additional amount of approximately \$800 million to complete existing projects and commence new initiatives.
+In 2022, the Company plans to invest an additional amount of approximately \$785 million to complete existing projects and commence new initiatives.
 The Company plans to invest in previously initiated expansion projects, cost reduction initiatives and upgrades for recent acquisitions as well as maintenance across the businesses.
-The main investment areas include the Company's LVT portfolio to upgrade its product offering and improve profitability; premium water-proof laminate in North America and Europe; ceramic capacity increases in Brazil and Italy; and countertop expansion in North America and Europe.
+The main investment areas include the Company's LVT portfolio to upgrade its product offering and improve profitability; premium water-proof laminate in North America and Europe; quartz countertop expansion in North America and porcelain slab expansion in Europe.